Rufus For Real

 Do I have to truss the chicken?

-What temperature should the chicken reach?
+What temperature should roast chicken reach?

 Do I need to brine the chicken?

-What if my skin isn’t getting crispy?
+What if my chicken skin isn't crispy?

 You'll Also Love